Jour4ney/MIGRANTS-HUB2/README.md

 ## Site Structure

 Migrants Hub is a site that consists of 4 main pages which are presented in the navigation menu.
-The main landing page is the [homepage]() page with primary information.
-The user may then opt to navigate to any of the other pages ([about us](), [services]() and [contact]()).
+The main landing page is the [homepage](https://jour4ney.github.io/MIGRANTS-HUB2/) page with primary information.
+The user may then opt to navigate to any of the other pages.
 The navigation menu sticks to the top of each page to allow easy access for users to navigate.

 ### Wireframes